 Division of Gynecologic Oncology Research Awards

-This grant is open to all faculty members in the Division of Gynaecologic Oncology.
-Fellows (post-doctoral or clinical) or residents are encouraged to apply, with an appropriate designated faculty mentor.
-Mentors can be a Divisional Member of Gynaecologic Oncology or a member of the BC Provincial Tumour Group.
-Members of the Division who have peer-reviewed funding at the national level or manage core facilities will not be eligible to apply for these funds as primary applicant (they can be a designated mentor) as the goal of this grant competition is to expand the participation in research within the Division and support the research aspirations of all members of the Division.
+This small grant is open to all OVCARE, Division of Gynaecologic Oncology, Provincial Gyne-Tumor Group and Gynecologic Cancer Initiative members.
+Preference will be given to new faculty members (<5 years from first appointment).
+Fellows (post-doctoral or clinical) or residents are also encouraged to apply, with an appropriate designated faculty mentor.
+Investigators who have peer-reviewed funding at the national level or manage core facilities will not be eligible to apply for these funds as primary applicant (they can be a designated mentor) as the goal of this grant competition is to expand the participation in research and support the research aspirations of all members of the gynaecologic cancer research community.

 Conditions of Funding

-Successful applicants will provide an update to the Division Head Gynaecologic Oncology after 6 months of receiving the funding and at the end of the project, including budget breakdown of costs/monies used.
-Funding recipients are asked to acknowledge the support provided by the Division, in any communication or publication related to the project.
-Any funds left unspent after 2 years from the start of the grant are to be returned to the Division.
+Successful applicants will provide an update after 12 months of receiving the funding and at the end of the project.
+Funding recipients are asked to acknowledge the support provided by the Carraresi Foundation or Sumiko Kobayashi Marks Memorial Fund through the VGH & UBC Hospital Foundation, or the Division of Gynaecologic Oncology, in any communication or publication related to the project.
+Any funds left unspent after 2 years from the start of the grant are to be returned.